Muriel-Salvan/AutoTest/README.md

 ## Special thanks

+* To [getsmartt](https://github.com/getsmartt) for the development of many features, including children and scale support in NPCs and NPCsHead tests suites.
 * To [KenR9001](https://www.nexusmods.com/skyrimspecialedition/users/5534351) for providing the [AutoTest Worldspace Location Generator](https://github.com/KenR9001/AUTOTEST_Worldspace_Location_Generator/releases), making the usage of AutoTest much easier!
 * To [WCH3](https://www.nexusmods.com/skyrimspecialedition/users/40320760) for helping in designing the NPCsHead tests suite.